@arrays

 fill()

-Fills all elements of an array with a value (in place).
+Fills an array with N copies of a value.

 do main() {